Corporations and Regional Councils

-Often, congregations develop programs or start projects that lead to developing a separate body, usually a not-for-profit corporation.
+Congregations may decide to set up a separate legal entity, usually a not-for-profit corporation, when programs or projects are such that the liability needs to be contained.
 This is done by applying to the appropriate provincial or federal government body to be granted status as a corporation.
-In addition, the Un ited Church has requirements for organizations that want to continue to affiliate themselves with the church and use the name of The United Church of Canada.
+The United Church has additional requirements that need to be met for those corporations that want to continue to affiliate themselves with the church and use the name of The United Church of Canada.

 Incorporated Ministries Resource Guide